 Impact evaluation:

-Determine the financial implications of compliance, including potential costs for adjusting manufacturing processes or conducting additional clinical trials.
+Determine the financial implications of compliance, including potential costs to adjust manufacturing processes or conduct additional clinical trials.

 Consider the operational impacts, such as delays in product launches or modifications to existing product lines.